autodesk-cloud/ochopod/docs/concepts.rst

 As mentioned above Ochopod runs into containers.
 From a functional standpoint it acts as a cross between an init and a distributed configuration service (e.g Etcd_ or Doozer_).
-The catch is that Ochopod will rely on the resourcing layer to store its state: in other words it will piggy back on the internal Zookeeper_ ensemble used by Mesos_.
-This allows you to run your stuff without having to worry about managing yet another piece.
+The catch is that Ochopod will rely on the resourcing layer to store its state depending on what stack is used.

 .. note::
-   There is no strong constraint around what Zookeeper_ ensemble you used.
-In fact you could point Ochopod to use any ensemble out there.
-Re-using the Mesos_ infrastructure for synchronization is however very convenient.
+   There is no strong constraint around what Zookeeper_ ensemble is used.
+For Kubernetes_ we for instance run a dedicated pod running a standalone Zookeeper_.
+For Marathon_ we simply piggy back on the internal Zookeeper_ ensemble used by Mesos_.

 Ochopod is completely independent from the resourcing layer underneath.
 The only relationship between the two is the fact the resourcing layer indirectly spawns containers which in turn run Ochopod.

 .. note::
    We don't expect any specific resourcing or containerization technology.
-Ochopod has been developed and tested with a Mesos_, Marathon_, Zookeeper_ and Docker_ stack but could be easily extended to suit more situations, for instance running over Yarn_.
+Ochopod has been developed and tested with a Kubernetes_ / Mesos_ / Marathon_, Zookeeper_ and Docker_ stack but could be easily extended to suit more situations, for instance running over Yarn_.

 Terminology
 ***********